pibooth/pibooth-dropbox/README.rst

     # Dropbox folder where pictures are uploaded.
 Subfolders can be separated by /
     album_name = Pibooth

-    # Refresh-Token for the dropbox api
-    token =

     # Dropbox Application Key
     app_key =